ddysher/ml-notes/ml-notes/glossary.md

 In practice, Ridge regression is a good default.
 If you suspect that only a few features are actually useful, then use Lasso or Elastic Net (Elastic Net is more perferable).

+## Data Augmentation

+Data augmentation consists of generating new training instances from existing ones, artificially boosting the size of the training set.
+This will reduce overfitting, making this a regularization technique.
+Common data augmentation techniques include:
+- mirroring, random cropping, rotation, etc
+- color shifting, or color distortion (PCA color shifting)

+Apart from avoiding overfitting, data augmentation can make network more robust.
+For example, in image classification problem, we can generate multiple images by shifting color, thus the network can tolerate test images with different contrast, etc.

+**Multi-crop at test time**

+Multi-crop at test time is a form of data augmentation that a model uses during test time, as opposed to most data augmentation techniques that run during training time.

+Broadly, the technique involves:
+- cropping a test image in multiple ways
+- using the model to classify these cropped variants of the test image
+- averaging the results of the model's many predictions

+Multi-crop at test time is a technique that some machine learning researchers use to improve accuracy at test time.
+The technique found popularity among some competitors in the ImageNet competitions, but it's generally not used in production system due to performance reasons.

 ## Dropout

 At each training stage, individual nodes are either dropped out of the net with probability 1-p